Sole trader vs limited company. Which is better?

 With Tide, you can set up a business in minutes, with a bank account and all the business tools you need.

 If you decide to set up your business as a limited company, you will need to register the company on Companies House.
-Normally, this will cost you an incorporation fee of £12, but you can register with Tide completely for free
+Normally, this will cost you an incorporation fee of £50, but you can register with Tide for only £9.99

 You can even opt for a virtual office address as your business address throughout the signup process to keep your personal details private.